YOUR HORMONE BLOG

 3. Managing stress and your cortisol rhythm

-Chronic stress is the number one cause of chronic issues in our society.
+Chronic stress is the number one cause of chronic health issues in our society.
 And who do you know that isn't chronically stressed?
 It causes inflammation, lowers your immune system, causes issues with ALL your hormones (thyroid, blood sugar and insulin, estrogen, progesterone, you name it!), and makes you feel like you're losing your mind.
 Who wants that?!
 No thanks.

-Yet, many of us live in a constant state of stress.
-Our sympathetic (fight or flight) nervous system is what's taking over our lives.
-Working to get back to the parasympathetic (rest and digest) state can help with so many things in our lives.
+Our sympathetic (fight-or-flight) nervous system is taking over our lives.
+Working to get back to the parasympathetic (rest and digest) state can help with many things.

-• Morning: Get sunlight within 20 minutes of waking up.
-Go outside (being by a window doesn't give you the same benefit) for 5-10 minutes within 2 hours of sunrise- this is when the lux is at its highest.
-We're shooting for 100k lux.
-Drink your morning tea, coffee, smoothie, or eat breakfast out here.
-It doesn't have to be for very long.
-This will help to get your cortisol awakening response going in the morning so you don't feel like you're dragging yourself to wake up.
+• Get morning sunlight: Go outside for 10 minutes within 2 hours of sunriseThis will help to get your cortisol awakening response started in the morning so you don't feel like you're dragging yourself to wake up.

 4. Raspberry leaf tea